 top of page

-Somebody Somewhere starring Murray Hill
+Somebody Somewhere

 Fred Rococo is introduced in episode 1 as the emcee of a church “choir practice”, which is actually largely a gathering of LGBT+ people, sharing stories and singing and doing spoken word acts.
 Sam, the protagonist, is invited there by her friend Joel, who also encourages her to sing onstage.
 Fred is an enigmatic, smooth, well-dressed guy, played by Murray Hill.
 Hill is a comedian and trans pioneer of drag king performances, and I'm so glad he was included in this series.

 I'll be honest...
-I cried at the end of the first episode, which is not a common occurrence for me!
+I cried at the end of the first episode, which is not a common occurrence for me.
 Having experienced discrimination and isolation in my hometown, Sam and Joel's song about not giving up really left an impact.
 And I'm not alone in recognising the profound emotion and brilliant quality of this show; the first season has a 100% approval rating on Rotten Tomatoes, and a 92% average audience score.
 Even aside from the trans inclusivity, this is an awesome show.

-Fred smiling at a waiter.
+Fred talking to a waiter.

 In S01E02, Sam attends brunch with her new friends.
 Fred is among the group.
 When a visibly anxious waiter approaches the table, asking how the meal was, Fred confirms that it was good.
 "Thank you, sir," the waiter says, hurriedly correcting himself and instead saying, "ma'am."